Humans-Machines/styleguide/git/README.md

 The future maintainer that thanks you may be yourself!

+### 8. Meta commits (tbd.)
+Sometimes you need to commit code changes, that are not actually functional changes.
+This could be a version bump, updated codestyle or a typo fix.
+Therefore these commits must not follow the rules above.
+Instead, they should wrapped in braces

+Examples:
+* [typo]
+* [codestyle]
+* [bump version to x.y.z]
+* [docs]
+* [skip ci]

+**CAUTION:** Meta commits have to be atomic as well.
+For example, codestyle changes should never be mixed up with functional changes.
+Or a version bump should only change the related version file, nothing else.

 ### Further reading

 * [https://www.freshconsulting.com/atomic-commits/](https://www.freshconsulting.com/atomic-commits/ "Developer Tip: Keep Your Commits 'Atomic'")